ROGERDJQ/RoBERTaABSA/README.md

 - fitlog
    - pip install git+https://github.com/fastnlp/fitlog

 All code runs on linux only.
-For `ASGCN`, `PWCN`, `RGAT`, please refer to their own repos.
+For details about `ASGCN`, `PWCN`, `RGAT`, please refer to their original repos.

 ## Data
-I have received several issues on the reproduction about RoBERTa results, especially  dataset issues.
-I release these datasets in  `Dataset` folder for reproduction.
-If you want to process with our own data, you can refer to the python script in `Dataset` folder.
+English Datasets are released in  `Dataset` folder for reproduction.
+If you want to process with your own data, please refer to the python script in `Dataset` folder.

 ## Usage
+### To get ALSC result:
-- To get our SOTA results with RoBARTa in [Paperwithcode](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for), simply run the `finetune.py` in `Train` folder.
-Before the code running, make sure the `--data_dir` and `--dataset` arguments are filled in correct file path.
+- To get  ALSC result (see [Paperwithcode](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for)), simply run the `finetune.py` in `Train` folder.
+Before the code running, make sure the `--data_dir` and `--dataset` arguments are filled with correct dataset filepath and name.
+### To reproduce all experiments in paper:
-- To reproduce the experiments in our paper  includes four steps:
+- It includes four steps to reproduce all experiments in our paper:
   1. Fine-tuning the model on ABSA datasets using the code from the `Train` folder, which will save the fine-tuned models.
     ```bash
     python finetune.py --data_dir /user/project/dataset/ --dataset Restaurant